Jenny Diski: Writings

 Over the decades, Diski was a prolific writer of fiction and non-fiction articles, reviews and books.
 Many of her early books tackle themes such as depression, sado-masochism and madness.
 Some of her later writings, such as Apology for the Woman Writing (about the French writer Marie de Gournay), strike a more positive note, while her spare, ironic tone, using all the resources of magic realism, provides a unique take on even the most distressing material.
-Compared at times with her mentor Lessing as both were concerned with the thinking woman, Diski was called a post-postmodernist for her abiding distrust of logical systems of thought, whether postmodern or not.
+Compared at times with her mentor Lessing as both were concerned with the thinking woman, Diski has been called a post-postmodernist for her abiding distrust of logical systems of thought, whether postmodern or not.

+Diane Gagneret states that Diski's writings about depression and "madness" mirror those of Doris Lessing.
+Lynne Segal concurs, writing that the "smart but cynical" Diski could echo "her former surrogate parent and mentor".

 Fiction

 Diski wrote eleven novels.
 Her first novel Nothing Natural was about a sadomasochistic affair.
 Her only collection of short stories, The Vanishing Princess, published in England in 1995, was described as being about "pleasure, the writing life, the difficulties of family life, and the rules governing femininity."